brettlungal/brettlungal.github.io/README.md

     2. On the left hand side of the screen click the green button that says "New"
     3. Name the repository username.github.io where username is your github username.
 Example: my username is brettlungal so my repository name is brettlungal.github.io
     3. Select "create README.md" and create the repository
+    > We use distributed version control for documentation because Etter says that it increases the likelihood of contribution and makes it easier to achieve.

 * ### Step 2 - Install Ruby
     * #### For Windows